• Skip to primary navigation

 You can also subscribe and get access to updates whenever a new scripture wallpaper is released and get access to the entire Healing Home Printable vault!

-Humility is a sense is to feeling low or small in the great scheme of things.
+Humility in a sense is to feel low or small in the great scheme of things.
 In 2020, it can be easy to feel powerless, helpless, and unsure of what to do.
 Like King Jehoshaphat, we may feel afraid.
-But King Jehoshaphat's humility led to a great victory.
-His humility wasn't weakness, it was strength.
+But King Jehoshaphat’s humility led to a great victory.
+His humility wasn’t weakness, it was strength.

 When we don't know what to do, this is the perfect time for true humility to shine through.
 It is the time for Christ-like humility to lead.

-When's the last time you have felt powerless and sought God with fasting, prayer, and worship?
+When was the last time you felt powerless and sought God with fasting, prayer, and worship?
 King Jehoshaphat ordered his entire country to fast!
-In fact, based on verse 4, it seems as it if the entire nation of Judah was encouraged to seek God in the hopes the 'horde' would not be victorious against them.
+In fact, based on verse 4, it seems as if the entire nation of Judah was encouraged to seek God in the hopes the ‘horde’ would not be victorious against them.

 More often when the overwhelming feeling of powerless descends upon us, we go immediately into battle mode.
 On our own accord, we seek to rectify the situation.
 We solve it, we finish it, we fight it.
 Yet for Judah, they stopped and sought God.
 They turned to God.
 Tim Keller in his book, Suffering addresses the subject of when life doesn't make sense, and how the Gospel can impact our lives as we seek God.